 Have you ever wonder into this scenario: Taking a 5-minute break but actually running into an hour scrolling through short videos on TikTok but feeling guilty about time passed afterwards.
 Or another situation might be like: Cramming all assignments and works on due dates because there is no incentives to finish them early, resulting in exhaustions and risks of missing a deadline.
 Does above sound like you?
 I know, same here :(

-I went out and interviewed with 6 young adults around my age, including 5 college student and 1 working professional who just freshed out of college, to further validate my initial hypothesis and to investigate their pain points.
-The semi-structured interview uncovers a fact that Not only do people’s study and working habits hugely changed, but their productivity and efficiency also decreased due to increased screen time at home.
+I went out and interviewed with 6 young adults around my age, including 5 college student and 1 working professional who just fresh out of college, to further validate my initial hypothesis and to investigate their pain points.
+The semi-structured interview uncovers a fact that not only do people’s study and working habits hugely changed, but their productivity and efficiency also decreased due to increased screen time at home, for those who work or study remotely.

 I don’t feel I am motivated working at home for the entire day because I cannot feel the sense of competition working with my coworkers at company.
 I really wish to do some exercises but I never feel I have time...